A fundamental question of accounting and finance is: what is accounts payable?

-The best AP automation solutions also use Verified Data Capture Services to achieve near-100% accuracy of AP data automation.
+The best AP automation solutions also use Verified Data Capture Services to achieve 99.9% accuracy of AP data automation.

 AP automation replaces manual tasks around PO and invoice processing, approvals and payment.
 And then, importantly, it provides better visibility and control over your financial data.